 Section 39.2 - Subsequent Negotiations.
-If either party desires to modify or amend this Agreement, it shall give written notice of such intent no earlier than one hundred twenty (120) calendar days prior to the expiration date, and no later than ninety (90) calendar days prior to the expiration date of this Agreement.
-Such notice shall be by regular mail or email.
+If either party desires to modify or amend this Agreement, it shall give notice of such intent no earlier than one hundred twenty (120) calendar days prior to the expiration date, and no later than ninety (90) calendar days prior to the expiration date of this Agreement.
+Such notice shall be by a method approved by The State Employment Relations Board (SERB).